Have you heard about cannabidiol (commonly shortened to CBD)? It’s one of the most controversial supplements on the market today, and for good reason.

 If you want to supplement with CBD, there are three main challenges: how to get it, how to take it, and how to pay for it.

 Getting it seems easy.
 You can find a variety of oral CBD supplements online: pills, lozenges, liquids, and capsules.
 But check your state laws before you order CBD online.
 If marijuana isn’t recreationally legal in your state, neither is CBD.
 And regardless of state laws, you should know that federally, CBD is a Schedule I drug in the United States and a Schedule II drug in Canada.
+(As of October 18 2018, the purchase and possession of recreational cannabis and CBD became fully legal in Canada).

 That said, the odds of the FBI knocking down your door are probably pretty slim…kind of like they are for pot.
 Shipping CBD across state lines can legally put you or your business at risk.
 I am hopeful this will change because it’s an irrational, harmful state of affairs.